mikepartelow/mikepartelow.github.io/docs/_posts/2024-03-31-cloud-native-go-otel.md

 [^power]: Or knowing a bit about fibonacci implementations.
 [^performance]: Still nowhere close to the iterative implementation.
 [^problem]: The book's implementation doesn't work for n = 0.
 Opinions differ on whether 0 is a Fibonacci number.
 My opinion is: yes, it is.

-FIXME: ^ is that true and mathematically relevant?